artikcloud/sample-java-limitedInputDeviceFlow/readme.md

-# Sample using Device Flow (limited input) authentication
+# Sample using Limited Input (device flow) authentication

-This sample demonstrates the ARTIK cloud services device flow (limited input) authentication.
-This allows a user to use a 2nd device (like mobile phone) to complete the authentication to device with limited input (i.e.:  no keyboard).
-In this example a console application will authenticate when the user authenticates remotely with a phone (or another computer) via the web.
+This sample demonstrates the ARTIK cloud services Limited Input (device flow) authentication.
+This flow allows a user to use a secondary device (e.g. mobile phone) to complete authentication on a device with limited input (e.g. no keyboard).
+In this example, a console application will authenticate when the user authenticates remotely with a phone (or another computer) via the web.

 **Prerequisites**

-* java version >= 1.7
+* Java version >= 1.7
 * mvn (for installing dependencies)
-* eclipse (or your favorite editor)
+* Eclipse (or your favorite editor)

 ### Setup / Installation

 You will first need to **create an application** by visiting https://developer.artik.cloud.

-1. Add any permission scope or devices types to the application (optional)
+1. Add any permission scope or device types to the application (optional)
-2. Set the authentication type to "device flow (limited input)" (required)
+2. Set the authentication type to "Limited Input" (required)
 3. Retrive the `client_id` which will be needed later (required)

-If you need help with any of above steps, the following [documentation guide](https://developer.artik.cloud/documentation/getting-started/applications.html) is available.
+If you need help with any of the above steps, read the [application guide](https://developer.artik.cloud/documentation/getting-started/applications.html).

 ### **Code setup**

-1. We will use eclipse to import project as a maven project: `File->Import->Maven->Existing Maven Projects`
+1. We will use Eclipse to import project as a maven project: `File->Import->Maven->Existing Maven Projects`
 2. Edit the `/src/Config.java` and enter your `client_id` you retrieved earlier.

 ```java